 The second generation fun NFT games

 After games like Axie Infinity lost their token value, blockchain developers realized that they need to create sustainable games - games that players enjoy.
-These fun NFT games are being developed.
+These fun NFT games are still being developed.

-Mars4 - a fun NFT game
+Mars4 - one of the fun NFT games

 In this saturated crypto market, Mars4 is trying to be the shining star that brings us to the perfect blend of traditional gaming with a spice of blockchain technology.
+It aims to become one of the fun NFT games.

 Mars4 is not just a game that promises that you will be earning crypto: it lets you earn while playing an immersive 3D Mars Metaverse game, thus making it one of the new generation games.
 Mars4 is exactly what crypto gaming should be: entertainment with a financial benefit.